Skip to content

 2001

-For this headquarters the Winterreithalle (winter riding arena) of the Hofstallungen (Imperial Mews) was extended by a functional annex which combines the historic building with contemporary architecture.
-Two halls with different interior profiles provide space for exhibitions of contemporary art.
+For this space the Winterreithalle (winter riding arena) of the Hofstallungen (Imperial Mews) was extended by a functional annex which incorporates a historic building within contemporary architecture.
+The building comprises two exhibition halls of different sizes.
+It has 1,119 m2 exhibition space on the first floor and 528 m2 on the ground floor.

 In 2001, the yellow container at Karlsplatz was reduced to a glass pavilion.